-d.
-In considering the confirmation of executive appointments to offices of management level responsibility, the council shall base its review on the ability of the appointee to meet the following criteria:

-(1) a demonstrated reputation for integrity and professionalism;

-(2) a commitment to and knowledge of the responsibilities of the office;

-(3) a history of demonstrated leadership, experience and administrative ability;

-(4) the ability to work effectively with the executive, the council, other management, public agencies, private organizations and citizens; and and women.

-(5) a demonstrated sensitivity to and knowledge of the particular needs and problems of minorities e.
-The appointee, before review of the appointment by the council, shall submit to the chair of the council:

-(1) a full and complete resume of his or her employment history, to include references attesting to the stated employment experiences; and f.
-Upon receipt of an executive appointment, the chair or his or her delegate, subject to the council's rules of procedure, shall notify council members of the appointment and attempt to allow a minimum of one work week for individual members to submit written questions to the reviewing committee.

-(2) a signed statement acknowledging that the council's confirmation process may require the submittal of additional information relating to the background and expertise of the appointee.

-2. It is understood that written inquiries submitted to the reviewing committee, by individual council members, may require a written response from the appointee or the executive, in matters pertaining to the process of appointment and other pertinent employment policies of King County.

-SECTION 9.
-Ordinance 1872, Section 3, as amended, and KCC 2.32.120 are each hereby amended to read as follows:

-A. There is established a board of corrections, hereinafter, referred to as the board, consisting of fourteen members.
-The members shall consist of the following: the chairman of the King County magistrate's association, the presiding judge of the Seattle Municipal Court the presiding judge of the King County Superior Court, the chairman of the juvenile court management committee, the director of King County Department of Public Safety, the ((administrator of the King County office of public defense)) King County public defender, the King County prosecuting attorney, the mayor of the city of Seattle, the president of the King County Suburban Mayors' Association, the chief of the Seattle Police Department, the dean of the University of Washington School of Law, the dean of the University of Washington School of Social Work, and the director of the King County health department.
+- d.
+In considering the confirmation of executive appointments to offices of management level responsibility, the council shall base its review on the ability of the appointee to meet the following criteria: - (1) a demonstrated reputation for integrity and professionalism; - (2) a commitment to and knowledge of the responsibilities of the office; - (3) a history of demonstrated leadership, experience and administrative ability; - (4) the ability to work effectively with the executive, the council, other management, public agencies, private organizations and citizens; and - (5) a demonstrated sensitivity to and knowledge of the particular needs and problems of minorities and women. - e.
+The appointee, before review of the appointment by the council, shall submit to the chair of the council: - (1) a full and complete resume of his or her employment history, to include references attesting to the stated employment experiences; and - (2) a signed statement acknowledging that the council's confirmation process may require the submittal of additional information relating to the background and expertise of the appointee. - f.
+Upon receipt of an executive appointment, the chair or his or her delegate, subject to the council's rules of procedure, shall notify council members of the appointment and attempt to allow a minimum of one work week for individual members to submit written questions to the reviewing committee. - 2.
+It is understood that written inquiries submitted to the reviewing committee, by individual council members, may require a written response from the appointee or the executive, in matters pertaining to the process of appointment and other pertinent employment policies of King County. - SECTION 9.
+Ordinance 1872, Section 3, as amended, and KCC 2.32.120 are each hereby amended to read as follows: - A. There is established a board of corrections, hereinafter, referred to as the board, consisting of fourteen members.
+The members shall consist of the following: the chairman of the King County magistrate's association, the presiding judge of the Seattle Municipal Court the presiding judge of the King County Superior Court, the chairman of the juvenile court management committee, the director of King County Department of Public Safety, the ((administrator of the King County office of public defense)) King County public defender, the King County prosecuting attorney, the mayor of the city of Seattle, the president of the King County Suburban Mayors' Association, the chief of the Seattle Police Department, the dean of the University of Washington School of Social Work, and the director of the King County health department.
 In addition, the King County executive shall appoint one member who has been incarcerated in a King County detention facility within three years prior to the appointment.
 The director of the department of adult detention shall serve as a nonvoting ex officio member.

-B. The board shall serve as an advisory body to the manager of the department of adult detention to review and make recommendations at least annually for the department of adult detention on its policies, operations and matters of budget.

-C. The advisory board shall meet at least once during each calendar quarter of each year.
+- B. The board shall serve as an advisory body to the manager of the department of adult detention to review and make recommendations at least annually for the department of adult detention on its policies, operations and matters of budget. - C. The advisory board shall meet at least once during each calendar quarter of each year.